FACG5/eliteTeam-toDoApp/README.md

 * We learned how use DOM manipulation.

-* We learned How to Use Local Storage with JavaScript.
+* We learned how to use local storage with JavaScript.

 ## Who are we?